BTCDecoded/bllvm-docs/src/getting-started/first-node.md

 ## Security Considerations

 ⚠️ **Important**: This implementation is designed for pre-production testing and development.
 Additional hardening is required for production mainnet use.

-- Use regtest or testnet for development
-- Never expose RPC to untrusted networks
+Use regtest or testnet for development, never expose RPC to untrusted networks, configure RPC authentication, and keep software updated.
-- Use proper authentication for RPC access
-- Keep software updated

 ## Troubleshooting